xzitlou/jsontr.ee/README.md

 Basic Usage

-1. Prepare Your JSON Data: Ensure you have your JSON data ready.
-For example: javascript
+1. Prepare Your JSON Data:

+Ensure you have your JSON data ready.
+For example:

 ```javascript
 const jsonData = {